circleci/realitycheck/README.md

 # realitycheck
 A sample app that reality-checks some basic CircleCI features in three parallel workflows.

 To run realitycheck, fork the repository and start building it on your installation of CircleCI.
-Descriptions of the various features follow.
+Descriptions of the three workflows follow.

 ### `resource_class` workflow